postboy/ngrad/README.md

 # Kaliningrad

-A simple, roguelike not-quite game.
-Basically I wanted to play around with getting a roguelike up and running end-to-end in Clojure.
+A simple roguelike not-quite game.
+Go for a walk on Russian city of Kaliningrad!

 ## Usage